rishyashrung/Immunosearch/README.md

 - **Matches_to_six_frame**: Peptides matching regions in the six-frame translated human genome
 - **Six_frame_non_matched**: Peptides not matching in the six-frame translated genome
 - **cis_PCPS**: Potential proteasome-catalyzed spliced peptide variants (cis splicing)

+**BED file**: For matches to the six-frame translated genome, which can be used with Genome browser to visualise the context of the match in genome

 Additional working files are created in the working directory.